-We also have a preclinical stage program to investigate this approach to treating HIV in HSCs.
-Together with our collaborators at City of Hope Medical Center and the University of Southern California, we have funding for this program from a four-year \$14.5 million Disease Team Research Award granted by the California Institute for Regenerative Medicine (CIRM), a State of California entity, in October 2009.
+We also have a program to investigate this approach to treat HIV in hematopoietic stem progenitor cells (HSPCs), again using electroporation of mRNA to deliver the ZFNs.
+We filed an IND application in 2014 and expect to begin a Phase 1 clinical trial in the first half of 2015 in subjects infected with HIV who have low CD4 counts despite successful viral control by ART, so-called immunologic non-responders.
+In October 2009, we and our collaborators at City of Hope Medical Center and the University of Southern California received partial funding for the preclinical development of this program from a four-year \$14.5 million Disease Team Research Award granted by the California Institute for Regenerative Medicine (CIRM), a State of California entity.
 We have received \$5.2 million in funding through December 31, 2013, which is our total prescribed amount under the agreement.
-In 2014, we expect to file an IND application based on this work.
+In May 2014, CIRM agreed to fund a \$5.6 million Strategic Partnership Award for clinical studies of this program at City of Hope.